 Man who attacked media workers gunned down in Clarendon

-Thirty-eight-year-old contractor Michael Marlyn, also known as 'Big Head', was shot dead along the Dampy Main Road in Clarendon this afternoon.
+Thirty-eight-year-old contractor Michael Marlyn, also known as ‘Big Head’, was shot dead along the Dampy main road in Clarendon yesterday afternoon.

-Police reports are that about 12:05 p.m., Marlyn, who lived in Homestead, St Catherine, met up with men and some goods were exchanged.
+Police reports are that about 12:05 p.m., Marlyn, who lived in Homestead, St Catherine, met up with men in Dampy, Clarendon.

-The police say during the process, an argument developed and Marlyn was shot.
+After they exchanged some merchandise, an argument developed and Marlyn and his female companion were shot.

+Both were taken to the May Pen Hospital where Marlyn was pronounced dead and the female treated and released.

 Marlyn had been charged with assault after attacking media workers covering a protest at Homestead Primary in St Catherine in November.